 After the data collection process, the researcher reviewed, sorted and labeled the instruments before the commencement of the analysis.
 This was done using the variables in line with the research instruments.
-Data were analyzed using descriptive statistics such frequencies percentages, mean and ranking.
+Data were analyzed using descriptive statistics such frequencies percentages and mean.
+Similarly, paired sample T-test (Student T-test) and Spearman correlation coefficient were used for data analysis.